2/20/2025

 speaker

-Raul Crowe
+Raul Crow

 Hey, guys.
 Hey, Rob.
-Can you talk more about this Atlanta support center?
-I know you mentioned a little bit about the kitchen innovation lab, but over time, like, how big and what kind of capabilities will this center have?
+Can you talk more about this Atlanta Support Center?
+I know you mentioned a little bit about the Kitchen Innovation Lab.
+But over time, like how big and what kind of capabilities will this center have?
 And it does sound like some sort of secondary HQ.
-And then I also wanted to follow up on how you plan to attract the right tech talent out there, given how expensive it's been, and then as you continue to build out your data and tech capabilities.
+And then I also wanted to follow up on how you plan to attract the right tech talent out there, given how expensive it's been.
+And then as you continue to build out your data and tech capabilities.

 speaker